Skip to Main Content

 Where the Harbour Meets the Hotel

 Standing at the edge of Vancouver's inner harbour, Fairmont Waterfront occupies one of the more compelling positions in the city's hotel market.
 The North Shore mountains frame the view to the north, Stanley Park anchors the west, and the working waterfront of Canada Place sits directly alongside.
 Floor-to-ceiling windows in the majority of guestrooms make that geography a constant presence rather than an occasional backdrop.
-This is not a hotel that trades on a famous address and delivers something generic behind the facade: the AAA Four Diamond rating and recurring placement on Condé Nast's Gold List signal a property that performs consistently against a demanding peer set that includes the Rosewood Hotel Georgia, the Hotel, Vancouver, and the Fairmont Hotel Vancouver a few blocks inland.
+This is not a hotel that trades on a famous address and delivers something generic behind the facade: the AAA Four Diamond rating and recurring placement on Condé Nast's Gold List signal a property that performs consistently against a demanding comparable set that includes the Rosewood Hotel Georgia, the Hotel, Vancouver, and the Fairmont Hotel Vancouver a few blocks inland.

 ARC and the Case for Local Sourcing